Romanian Danube Flotilla

 The Romanian Danube Flotilla is the oldest extant naval force on the Danube, dating since 1860, when the Romanian Navy was founded.
 It saw service during most of the wars involving Romania, and was the most powerful river naval force in the world during the Interwar period.

 Beginning

+The Romanian Danube Flotilla was formed on 22 October 1860 by order of Domnitor Alexandru Ioan Cuza after merging the naval components of Wallachia and Moldavia.
 During the 1877-1878 Romanian War of Independence, the Flotilla consisted of two armed steamers (one paddle steamer and one yacht), one purpose-built gunboat armed with one gun (Fulgerul) and one spar torpedo boat (Rândunica).
 The Flotilla's main success of the war was the sinking of the Ottoman monitor Seyfi by the torpedo boat Rândunica.

+With the expansion of the Romanian Navy, King Carol I promulgated the decree for the organization of the flotilla in 1896.
+According to this decree, the navy was organized in the Sea Division (Divizia de Mare), and the Danube Division (Divizia de Dunăre).
+The crew depot and the Navy Arsenal were also established.
+The first organization act of the Danube Division was issued on 1 April 1896.

 Pre-World War I expansion

 1882

 The first expansion of the Romanian Danube Flotilla took place in 1882.
 Two armored torpedo boats, Șoimul and Vulturul, were purchased from Yarrow in Britain, where Rândunica was also built seven years prior.
 These boats had a displacement of 12 tons, measuring 19 meters in length, with a beam of 2.5 meters and a draught of 1 meter.
 Power plant consisted of one 150 hp steam engine generating a top speed of 16.5 knots.
 Each boat had a crew of 8 and was armed with a single spar torpedo.
 Aside from increased dimensions and greater speed, the two boats were also fitted with bulletproof armour.
 These two boats were followed by three Rahova-class gunboats, also built in Britain at Thames Iron Works.
 With a displacement of 45 tons and a top speed of 8.5 knots, these small gunboats were each armed with one 37 mm gun and one machine gun.
 Also commissioned in 1882 was the 104-ton guard ship Alexandru cel Bun.
 The latter was used as a minelayer during the First World War.
 She measured 23 meters in length, with a beam of 4.6 meters and a draught of 1.5 meters.
 She was powered by 100 hp steam machinery, giving her a top speed of 9 knots, and could carry 12 tons of coal.
 Her crew amounted to 20 and her armament consisted of two 37 mm guns and two machine guns.